iloveupal/bunq-api-simple-chat/README.md

 **Simple Bunq API Chat**

-Hey, this is a test assignment from bunq.
+Hey, this is a test assignment for bunq.

 **Commands**